prabhnandan/MovieSearch/README.md

   2. Open UiPath Studio and click 'Open a Local Project'
   3. Select 'project.json' file
   4. Click 'Project' under the project tab on the main page
-  5. Select the 'MainSeq.xaml' file and run the software
+  5. Select the 'Main.xaml' file and run the software
   6. As it executes, it will prompt the user to select the desired month
       - Displays 'Please select the month' with list of months in a drop-down menu